FubukiPay/Documents/Notify.md

 ## Response

-Need response with 2xx status code within 10 seconds or it will be treated as a failure.
+Required response with 2xx status code within 10 seconds or it will be treated as a failure.